billgreenwald/Pubmed-Batch-Download/README.md

 # Pubmed-Batch-Download

-Batch download articles based on PMID (Pubmed ID)
+Batch download articles based on PMID (Pubmed ID).
+This project is not being updated anymore; I no longer have access to paywall journals.
+If someone would like to pick up support in full, go ahead and fork.
+Otherwise, I contributions will have to be made by others and I can merge in PRs

 Version 3.0.0  Last update: 9/15/2020.